biohackathon-japan/bh23-linkml-validator-redesign/paper/paper.md

 - **Add support for commonly used validation scenarios:** This ensures that commonly used validation scenarios are supported via the CLI and sufficient examples are provided via documentation
 - **Finalize and document the flexible aspects of the validator:** This ensures that the user is aware of the various ways they can tweak and configure the new validation tool such that they can accommodate their validation scenarios
 - **Define a common API specification to invoke the validator:** This ensures that other tools, like the new shex-rs validator, can follow the same API specification and thus provide a common interface for users
-- **Focus on scalability** This ensures that the validation can be performed on large input data in a scalable manner
+- **Focus on scalability:** This ensures that the validation can be performed on large input data in a scalable manner

 # Discussion